Xapian is an open source search engine library, which allows developers to add advanced indexing and search facilities to their own applications.

 If you’re looking for a way of getting a search system running without having to write any code, you may want to look at Omega, Xapian’s pre-packaged web search application.
 It’s designed so that as your needs grow, you can extend or even replace it without having to change your database; the structure that Omega sets up will work when you start writing code directly against Xapian.

 There are two pieces of Xapian you need to follow this guide: the library itself, and support for the language you’re going to be using.
-This guide was originally written with examples in Python, and we’ve made a start on full translations into Java, PHP and C++.
+This guide was originally written with examples in Python, and we’ve made a start on full translations into Java, Perl, PHP and C++.
 Help with completing these translations and with translating the examples into other languages would be most welcome.

 This guide documents Xapian 1.4 (except where a different version is explicitly mentioned) so you’ll find it easier to follow if you use a version from the 1.4 release series.
 So let’s get that onto your system.

 Neither Debian nor Ubuntu yet have a stable release with Xapian 1.4 packages.
 If you’re using Debian unstable or testing, there are 1.4 packages there.
 For Ubuntu you can install packages from our PPA.

 Once you have a suitable repo configured, then you can do one of the following depending on whether you want to work through the examples in Python or C++:

 $ sudo apt-get install python-xapian $ sudo apt-get install libxapian-dev

 Packages of the PHP bindings aren’t available due to a licence compatibility issue, but you can build your own packages.

 Many operating systems have packages available to make Xapian easy to install; information is available on our download page.
 This covers most popular Linux distributions, FreeBSD, Mac OS (Python and C++ only) and Windows using Microsoft Visual Studio.